For Health Care Professionals

 There are videos on this website that demonstrate conversations between physicians and patients about the different types of medical care.
 We have also developed a number of resources to help you share this website, and to support your patients as they reflect on their values and preferences:

-Plan Well Guide (short version) -Get the medical care that’s right for you!” (please contact us for a print-ready version) – this printable pamphlet is a shortened version of the key information on the website and outlines the different types of medical treatment and asks patients questions about their values and preferences.
+Plan Well Guide (short version) – Get the medical care that’s right for you!” – this printable pamphlet is a shortened version of the key information on the website and outlines the different types of medical treatment and asks patients questions about their values and preferences.
+The last four pages can also act as the ‘Dear Doctor’ letter, they are a good place to record the patients values and preferences, for those who may not wish to work directly on the website.

 “ACP Conversations” video – this video features families, doctors and researchers who have had advance care planning discussions and may be used to motivate patient and families from engaging in this planning exercise.